Foot Fat Pad Atrophy & Augmentation: Causes & Best Treatment 2019

 - This is an effective procedure and the thickness of the fat pad is increased.

 - Studies show no risk beyond the usual risks of undergoing surgery with no evidence of graft rejection.

 This is generally a graft matrix sheet.
 This is the surgical process where an incision is made on the bottom of your foot in the graft is installed.
 Once more some people do swear by this, but you are looking at about 6 to 8 weeks of recovery time, without necessarily guaranteed or proven results.
 This is considered more experimental surgery, and it is generally not something covered by insurance.

 Transplantation of your own fatty tissue:

-This is something called autolipotransplantation, talk about this is a procedure where you harvest fatty tissue from one site, usually your thigh or your abdomen, and that it is transplanting the bottom of your foot.
+- This is something called autolipotransplantation, talk about this is a procedure where you harvest fatty tissue from one site, usually your thigh or your abdomen, and that it is transplanting the bottom of your foot.

 Good Luck with your Foot Fat Pad Atrophy and Augmentation!